 - Find common ground — Even as adults, we find it exciting when we meet someone who shares the same interests as us, and children are the same.
 Seek that common ground and look for ways to incorporate it into the classroom.

 - Refer to private learner notes — Record relevant info about your learners that will help you best structure a positive learning experience for each child.
-Maintaining these notes can be especially important when teaching unique learners.
+Maintaining these notes (located under the Learners tab in your classroom) can be especially important when teaching unique learners.

 Soliciting feedback is a critical piece of any program plan and can help you shape your instruction to better meet your learners’ needs.
 There are three primary opportunities for receiving feedback on your Outschool class: